Donald P. Ganger

 Continuing the drive toward the Saar River, they participated in the attack on Saarlautern followed by the subsequent fight against the Siegfried Line in December.
 The unit was deployed to the Ardennes sector in January 1945 and again committed against the Siegfried Line in February in the Schnee Eifel.
 Supporting the capture of Koblenz, Germany in mid-March, they crossed the Rhine River at Boppard on March 25.
 The unit continued to drive east through Hessen and Thüringen during April.

 On April 15, 1945, the unit Morning Reports show PFC Donald P. Ganger reported as Killed in Action on April 11th.
 On the 11th, Company A’s platoons were in direct support of the 347th Infantry Regiment, 87th Infantry Division.
 Third platoon was supporting the 1st Battalion (347th) and, having moved through four towns, was approaching Cottendorf, Germany, when they were fired on by small arms and direct fire weapons.
-This fire fight lasted until darkness set in and during this action, one M36 tank destroyer was knocked out by enemy fire.
+This fire fight lasted until darkness set in and during this action, one M36 tank destroyer was knocked out by enemy bazooka (panzerfaust) fire.
 Pfc.
-Ganger was killed at this time and it is believed he was a crew member of this TD.
+Ganger was a crew member on this TD, possibly the gunner, and he was killed during this incident.
 Four other men were wounded during the same incident but survived.
 He would have been awarded the Good Conduct, EAME, with credit for the campaigns of Normandy, Northern France, Rhineland, Ardennes and Central Europe, and the WWII Victory medals.
 He was also posthumously awarded the Purple Heart Medal.